-The Dolphin unit is about the size of roll of dimes from the bank, and is unit in that unlike most of the players that tend to sit behind your head, this unit sites on the side of your head.
+The Dolphin unit is about the size of a roll of dimes from the bank, and is unique in that unlike most of the players that tend to sit behind your head, this unit sits on the side of your head.
 Additionally, this unit includes small orange straps to secure it to your goggles.
 This is both good and bad, it’s good in that it helps it stay a bit more secure than some of the other units, it’s bad in that it’s a serious pain in the butt to put on and off a pair of goggles frequently.
 So you’ll want to keep it there (including for charging).

 Like the other units, this one charges and transfers music via a USB plug that goes into the headphone jack.
 Once connected to your computer, it presents itself as a USB mass storage device, so you can just drag and drop items onto it quickly and easily.

 The Dolphin comes with a few different sets of headphones, but it’s the additional earbud sets that save the day.
 See, it’s in these extra sets that I found the little rocket engine looking earbuds:

 These and the H2O Audio Surge earbuds were the only earbuds out of all the headphone MP3 players that I tried, that actually stayed put and in place in my ear.
 This was desirable, as it allowed me to listen to music, as opposed to water.